a5221985/tutorials/software_construction_MIT.md

 #### Git: Copy, Commit, Pull, Push, Merge ####

 ### Specifications ###
+#### Introduction ####
+1. It's impossible to delegate responsibility for implementing a method without spec
+	1. It is a contract
+		1. Implementer is responsible for meeting the contract
+		2. Client can rely on the contract
+		3. It has demands on both parties
+		4.

 #### Why Specifications? ####
 #### Behavioral Equivalence ####
 #### Specification Structure ####